redlibrarian/redlibrarian.github.io/_posts/2020-10-18-Unconservatism.markdown

 conservatives might be opposed to social reform quaint if not outright ridiculous.
-Sunstein claims that should Biden win the US election, "many republicans might want to go back to basics and recover some of the foundations of conservative thought" such as Burke and Oakshott.
+Sunstein claims that should Biden win the US election, "many republicans might want to go back to basics and recover some of the foundations of conservative thought" such as Burke and Oakeshott.
 According to Sunstein, these "basics" include opposition to social reform, and Sunstein adduces a book by the economist Albert Hirschman to inform us of the "rhetorical moves" conservatives employ to justify their opposition.
-The three moves in question are familiar ones, appearing in both Burke and Oakshott:
+The three moves in question are familiar ones, appearing in both Burke and Oakeshott:

 >Perversity: "many seemingly appealing reforms are self-defeating; they
 >hurt the very people they are supposed to help".